jwplayer/ott-web-app/docs/features/video-analytics.md

 ### Live Streams

-For live streams, this quantile distribution is ignored and time ticks are sent at pre-set intervals.
-We recommend 20 seconds.
+For live streams, this quantile distribution is ignored and time ticks are sent at pre-set intervals of 20 seconds.
 The following values are sent:

 - pw (Quantile watched): -1
 - q (Quantiles): 0